vishal-1264/Penetration-testing-on-vulnerable-machine-/README.md

 ## Documentation
 Throughout the process, record your steps, findings, and the outcome of each exploit attempt.
 This will be crucial for your project report.

+##Videos also included here to give you an brief idea , how things are work in this project..